Prepare Your Business for Flooding

 - Stockpile useful materials like plastic sheeting, plywood, sandbags, nails, hammers and shovels.

-Creating a Flood Plan
+Create your Flood Plan

 A flood plan is a written document outlining how your business will respond to a flood.
 Store your business’ flood plan in an easily accessible location—everyone should know where it is at all times.